 • History of any, or documented, serious adverse reaction to rabies vaccination.

-• Contraindication to rabies vaccination (Rabipur is contraindicated in subjects with an history of a severe hypersensitivity to any of the ingredients in the vaccine.
+• Contraindication to rabies vaccination (Rabipur is contraindicated in participants with history of a severe hypersensitivity to any of the ingredients in the vaccine.
 Note that the vaccine contains polygeline and residues of chicken proteins, and may contain traces of neomycin, chlortetracycline and amphotericin B).

 • Major congenital defects.